 Do you love to add some spice to your food occasionally?
 Then maybe you’re one of those people who goes through a bottle of sriracha slowly.
 And you still have plenty of hot sauce left after the date given on the label.

-Maybe today, you happened to look at the label, and you are wondering whether it is safe to continue using it.
+Maybe today, you happened to look at the label and wonder whether it is safe to continue using it.
 Can sriracha go bad?

 Let’s see how you can know if it is spoiled, how long it can retain its quality, and how you can store it.